 If this article sparked your interest in learning more about legal design, here are some further book and source recommendations:

-- Law By Design is the already referenced open source book by Margaret Hagan (The Legal Design Lab), outlining the basic principles and ideas behind legal design as a discipline
+- Law By Design is the already referenced open source book by Margaret Hagan (The Legal Design Lab).
+It outlines the basic principles and ideas behind legal design as a discipline

 - “Legal Design: Integrating Business, Design and Legal Thinking with Technology” by Marcelo Corrales Compagnucci, Helena Haapio, Margaret Hagan, Michael Doherty is another book of reference from the leading professionals in legal design field